There’s a common misconception that runners are hard to shop for.

 GU Energy Gels

 Track your running stats with this durable, multi-faceted watch.
-It can count your steps, calories, travel distance and more.
+It can count your steps, calories, running distance, and more.
 There’s even an inactivity indicator that alerts you if you’ve been sedentary for too long.

 GPS technology provides accurate tracking anywhere in the world.
 Satellites track your distance, speed, and location with unparalleled precision.
 The GPS signal can track through trees and a variety of other types of cover (although it does have some difficulty with concrete).